-The OB Initiative (OBI) will host our SemiAnnual Meetings in April and November each year.
+The OB Initiative (OBI) will host two SemiAnnual Meetings each year.
 These meetings are opportunities to gather the community of OBI hospitals.
 OBI is hosting our own meetings separate from the Michigan Value Collaborative (MVC) in 2019.
 Attendance at our two meetings is part of participating in OBI.

 Save the Date!!

 november 15, 2019 Weber's Inn, Ann Arbor